ScrapeGraphAI-100k: Dataset for Schema-Constrained LLM Generation: Case Study: Fine-Tuning a Small Language Model

-To demonstrate the utility of ScrapeGraphAI-100k, we evaluate its effectiveness in a knowledge distillation framework.
-We show that a small language model (Qwen3-1.7B \cite{qwen3technicalreport}), can achieve extraction accuracy competitive with significantly larger models when fine-tuned on high-quality synthetic labels derived from our dataset.
-This enables cost-effective, privacy-preserving, on-premises extraction by mimicking complex real-world extraction patterns.
+To illustrate how ScrapeGraphAI-100k can be used, we present a case study in knowledge distillation.
+This is not a systematic benchmark, it demonstrates one concrete way the dataset supports downstream research.
+We show that a small language model (Qwen3-1.7B \cite{qwen3technicalreport}) can approach the extraction behavior of significantly larger models when fine-tuned on high-quality teacher-generated labels derived from our dataset, suggesting practical utility for cost-effective, privacy-preserving, on-premises extraction.

 \paragraph{Experimental Setup} We curate a training-efficient subset from ScrapeGraphAI-100k, filtering for schema length ($\le$10k chars), source content ($\le$50k chars), and response size ($\le$10k chars).
-To ensure 100\% label consistency and correctness, we performed a re-generation pass using GPT-5-nano to produce the target extraction outputs for all filtered samples.
-This "teacher" model provides a gold-standard reference for the SLM to emulate.
+We then performed a re-generation pass using GPT-5-nano to produce schema-consistent target outputs for all filtered samples.
+These teacher outputs are pseudo-labels, not human-verified ground truth, we train the student to imitate them, so the student's metrics measure agreement with the teacher on structural accuracy rather than absolute correctness.
 Large content fields were processed using a 4,096-token sliding window to maintain context without exceeding the model's primary attention window.
-This version of dataset is published via Huggingface\footnote{https://huggingface.co/datasets/scrapegraphai/scrapegraph-100k-finetuning} for further research.
+This version of dataset is published via Huggingface\footnote{\url{https://huggingface.co/datasets/scrapegraphai/scrapegraph-100k-finetuning}} for further research.

 \paragraph{Training Methodology} Fine-tuning was conducted using QLoRA~\cite{dettmers2023qlora} with 4-bit quantization.
 We applied LoRA \cite{hu2021loralowrankadaptationlarge} adapters (rank $r=16$) to all linear projections within the attention and MLP blocks.
 We utilized a learning rate of $10^{-4}$ with a cosine decay scheduler over 2 epochs on a single NVIDIA A100 (80GB).
 We specifically contrast standard fine-tuning against completion-only loss (response-only training), where the gradient is computed exclusively on the assistant's output tokens to prioritize structural accuracy in the JSON response.